Ilia-Ko/Supplemental-Materials/Nonlinear-ED/Part-I/README.md

 **Dependency**: all scripts rely on 'VCALC.MAC' package for CAS Maxima.
 File 'vcalc.mac' should be present either among maxima's search directories or besides the scripts.
 A copy of 'VCALC.MAC' can be obtained from: https://homeweb.csulb.edu/~woollett/vcalc.mac

+**Backups**: As long as some calculations take too much time (especially when general indices are processed) all scripts export their results into external files.
+Note that some folders must be created manually before running each script for the first time (see details inside the scripts).

+The longest calculations are those for Section 5.2 and Section 5.2.1.
+Therefore, precomputed results (exported by the corresponding scripts) are available in folders 'TM + TE' and 'TM(110) + TE(011)' respectively.
+They can be loaded into scripts with the help of maxima's command *load(pathToFile)*, where one specifies 'pathToFile'.
+To begin with, try loading all files from selected folder (into proper script, of course) and then execute 'Stage III' only.